CloudLabsAI-Azure/AIW-Azure-Virtual-Desktop/10-Security Modules.md

     ![](../Azure-Virtual-Desktop-v3/media/fullscreen.png)

-1. You will get a screenshot with the Session desktop blacked out the blacked out screenshot as it is mentioned in the below screenshot.
+1. You will get a screenshot with the Session desktop blacked out, the blacked-out screenshot as it is mentioned in the below screenshot.

    ![](../Azure-Virtual-Desktop-v3/media/blackedout.png)

-1. In your Own PC, open file explorer and naviagate to **Pictures/Screenshots** and open the screenshot you took in Step-24
+1. In your Own PC, open file explorer and navigate to **Pictures/Screenshots** and open the screenshot you took in Step-24

 1. Now you have successfully enabled the Screen Capture Protection in your Session host.

 ## Exercise 4 : App Locker

-1. Within the same Session Desktop, from the Start menu search for **Services** and select it from search results.
+1. Within the same Session Desktop, from the Start menu search for **Services (1)** and select it from search results **(2)**.

    ![](../Azure-Virtual-Desktop-v3/media/services.png)